 “So what?”
 That’s the question running through your customer’s mind when he reads your sales pitch.

 So, you should answer it up front before he can turn you down.
 And that’s the entire copywriting formula.
 Here’s an example:

 In storytelling, these are all important questions to answer.
-Copywriting is a lot like storytelling, so when added into a strategic mix, they make for a strong copywriting formula.
+Copywriting is a lot like storytelling, so when added to a strategic mix, they make for a strong copywriting formulas.